 When you try to print with high anilox volumes, it will be difficult for you to achieve optimum flexographic printing.
 Thin films of wet ink, on the other hand, make it easy to control the printing process.
 They enable you to reduce dot gain, achieve smaller dots, sharper edges, and ultimately cleaner printing.

-Fore more information on how to optimize your ink transfer, download the ebook below!
+For more information on how to optimize the printing process, download the ebook below!

 Line Screen Considerations